LunarWatcher/se-data-dump-transformer/README.md

 - They're discontinuing the archive.org dump, which makes it significantly harder to archive the data if SE, for example, were to go out of business
   - In addition to discontinuing the archive.org dump, they're imposing significant restrictions on the data dump
 - They're doing the first revision **without the possibility to download the entire data dump** in one click, a drastic QOL reduction from the current situation.
+- Later in 2024 and in at least the first half of 2025, they've continued scaling up **unreasonably aggressive anti-bot measures**, that also affect the data dump downloader when used in certain countries - even when the browser has full human oversight, and the captchas are solved by a human.
+- At the initial time of the release in 2024, Stack Exchange promised to give download links to the entire data dump to anyone who requests it.
+A network moderator requested it immediately after release.
+As of May 22nd, 2025, they're _still_ waiting for SE to actually offer the download.
+This is in spite of several reminders and SE employees claiming they're going to get on it, and upwards of weekly reminders over a period of at least 4-5 months, after which I personally lost track of the frequency as I resigned as moderator on Stack Overflow. **SE has no interest in providing bulk downloads to the community, regardless of the legitimacy of the request**, and the future of data dump archival rests purely on the community's ability to make tooling that combats SE's ridiculous decisions.

 This is an opinionated summary of the reason why; SE wants to capitalise on AI companies that need training data, and have decided that the community doesn't matter in that process.
 The current process, while not nearly as restricting as rev. 1 and 2, is a symptom of precisely one thing; Stack Exchange doesn't care about its users, but rather cares about finding new ways to profit off user data.